Top Bar

 Motor Vehicles are not prorated between Connecticut towns but may be if the vehicle leaves the state and is registered with another state.
 The motor vehicle is taxed where it is registered on October 1st of the Grand List year.

 There are other reasons for a motor vehicle tax bill to be prorated, but two forms of proof are required.
-Please click here for more details: Motor Vehicle Pamphlet - General Info.
+Please click here for more details: Motor Vehicle Pamphlet - General Information.
 For further assistance, please call us at (860) 870-3625.

 Credit application must be made by December 31st two years after the assessment date.